ELIASyASSER/eymRealEstate/readme.md

 # EymEstate

 ## Description
-mern stack website that you and multiple sellers can join and list their
+a full stack website that you and multiple sellers can join and list their

 properties